 New Year’s resolutions are always different for everyone but for repairs, they stay the same.
 As the year is coming to an end, it is time to think about what needs to be inspected and improved on going forward in the new year.
 One important resolution to keep is to have an annual routine of professional sweeps of your chimney.

 Throughout the year, mainly the winter months, your chimney collects build-up of creosote.
 This build-up can lead to chimney fires.
 Choosing to have your chimney cleaned by a professional can make it serve you efficiently throughout the year to come.
-Starting the year off with a clean and safe chimney will give you peace of mind until prior to the first fire to ensure there are no issues.
-Both the National Fire Protection Association (NFPA) and the Chimney Safety Institute of America (CSIA) and others recommend annual chimney and fireplace cleanings and inspections.
+Starting the year off with a clean and safe chimney will give you peace of mind prior to the first fire to ensure there are no issues.
+Due to the nature of burning wood in a fireplace causing ash and creosote buildup within a chimney, it is often recommended that you schedule an annual chimney and fireplace cleanings and inspections.

 Not only does having a clean and well-maintained fireplace help keep your family and home safe but it also helps boost the efficiency of the fireplace resulting in a lower cost of heating the home.